 You need a service for your website, online shop or web portal?
-Your idea seems to be crystal-clear, and now it is the time to find someone who can properly implement your idea, you face the choice of agency!
+Your idea seems to be crystal-clear, and now it is the time to find someone who can properly implement your idea, you face the agency selection process!

 - there are too many agencies